Alice Springs Travel Guide

 1. Tour the museums

-Head for the Cultural Precinct where highlights include the Museum of Central Australia (8 AUD), which has all kinds of fossils and meteorites; and the Namatjira Gallery, which displays the territory’s largest collection of original paintings by the famous Aboriginal artist Albert Namatjira (admission is free).
+Head for the Cultural Precinct, where highlights include the Museum of Central Australia (8 AUD), which showcases the area’s natural history through all kinds of fossils and meteorites; and the Namatjira Gallery, which displays the territory’s largest collection of original paintings by the famous Aboriginal artist Albert Namatjira (admission is free).
 Alice Springs’ museums are fairly small so they don’t take a lot of time to see.

 2. Learn about the Royal Flying Doctor Service